wp-plugins/osm/readme.txt

 * using shortcode to add OSM maps in your blog
 * visualize your marks in the map
 * visualize your route in the map (KML and GPX format)
-* visualize all geo meta data in the map
+* visualize geo data of all posts in one map
 * use custom field to add geodata to your blog
 * geo data are written to html-meta tags of your blog